Belfast Community Circus School: History

 BCCS was set up in 1985 by Jim Webster, Donal McKendry and Mike Moloney (1953–2013) to promote personal and community development through the teaching of circus skills.
 Throughout the height of the Troubles, BCCS was able to stage successful cross community projects across Northern Ireland.
 For more than a decade, BCCS operated workshops and created shows in a variety of venues ranging from church halls to community centres and the Crescent Arts Centre.
 In 1999 the Circus School took a massive step forward when it moved into Ireland's first dedicated circus building in the heart of Belfast's Cathedral Quarter - an area of the city centre promoting arts and culture.
 Since moving into the Gordon Street premises, BCCS has seen a massive growth in all aspects of its work including youth circus, professional development for artists, performances and outreach work.

+BCCS is widely known as a leading circus organisation in Northern Ireland.

+Festival of Fools, an outdoor street performance and circus festival takes place in Belfast each May bank holiday weekend and is closely affiliated with BCCS and was founded by Will Chamberlain.
+In 2024 a documentary is being produced by Mark Cousins celebrating BCCS and will be presented by the Belfast Film Festival, encapsulating the idea of circus from Roman times to present day.
+It will be presented in 2025, marking the 40th anniversary of BCCS.

 Outreach

 BCCS has many outreach programmes which involves travelling to youth and community centres to take workshops.
 They have programmes throughout Belfast and further afield.
 One programme they started in Lisburn has now become its own Circus School and functions separately from BCCS (Community Circus Lisburn).

+Due to lack of funding in 2020, Community Circus Lisburn closed its doors.
+Some members of CCL now attend BCCS and Streetwise Community Circus in Belfast.

 Links abroad

 BCCS has links with many overseas circus schools, and often organises trips to visit them.
-One of the most notable links is with Australia.
+One of the most notable links is with Tumble Circus.
 Two trips have been organised in recent years to train at the National Institute of Circus Arts in Melbourne, and other destinations have included Lima, Peru.
 Also, members of Circus Oz have visited Belfast and trained members of BCCS.